Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 **Stirling Cloud**
 - Sign in with your Stirling Cloud account
 - Gives access to advanced tools powered by server-side processing
 - Files are processed transiently and are not stored after the request completes.
 Opt-in cloud storage is a separate Stirling Cloud feature that you would enable explicitly.
-See [Modes & Licensing](../Modes-and-Licensing.md)
+See [Modes](../Modes-and-Licensing.md)

 **Self-hosted Server**
 - Enter the URL of your own Stirling PDF server instance (e.g., `http://192.168.1.53:8080`)